yoasif/yoasif.github.io/_posts/2022-08-10-firefox-reddit-monthly-wrap-up-july-2022.markdown

 To revert the change, follow these steps;

-1. Go to `about:config` in Firefox.
+1. Go to <kbd>about:config</kbd> in Firefox.
 Accept the risk to continue.
 2. Type <kbd>ui.textScaleFactor</kbd> into the search box that appears.
 3. Three radio buttons will appear - *Boolean*, *Number*, and *String*
 4. Click the radio button next to **Number** and click the **+** button on the far right.